spu-bigdataanalytics-201/welcome/README.md

 ### IDE

-My favorite, bittersweet tool, [Visual Studio Code](https://code.visualstudio.com/), Use it and love it!
+My favorite, bittersweet tool, [Visual Studio Code](https://code.visualstudio.com/), use it and you'll love it!

 There are alternatives of course, you are welcome to use those as well.
 The point is an IDE will make your life much easier if you choose to use one!